sahib/rmlint/docs/rmlint.1.rst

     Examples::

     $ rmlint -c sh:link            # Smartly link duplicates instead of removing
-    $ rmlint -c progressbar:fancy  # Use a different theme for the progressbar
+    $ rmlint -c progressbar:fancy  # Use a different theme for the progress bar

 :``-z --perms[=[rwx]]`` (**default\:** *no check*):

-    Only look into file if it is readable, writable or executable by the current user.
+    Only look into a file if it is readable, writable or executable by the current user.
-    Which one of the can be given as argument as one of *"rwx"*.
+    Permissions can be given as arguments as one of *"rwx"*.

     If no argument is given, *"rw"* is assumed.
 Note that *r* does basically nothing user-visible since ``rmlint`` will ignore unreadable files anyways.